Use of Adipose Derived Regenerative Cells in Bilateral Femoral Head Osteonecrosis

 - Prescreening tests to confirm eligibility of the patient to participate.

-- Lipoaspirate using the Celution System to draw and process the ADRCs will occur at the beginning of a scheduled burn surgery, under general anaesthesia.
+- Lipoaspirate using the Celution System to draw and process the ADRCs.

 LOCATIONS AND CONTACTS:

-Trials will take place at the following locations:
+Trials will take place at the Mayo Clinic in Rochester in Rochester, MN, Map.

 Or go online: